akka/akka/docs/src/main/paradox/java/http/server-side/low-level-server-side-api.md

 Akka by default will log all these failures, however sometimes one may want to react to failures in addition to them just being logged, for example by shutting down the actor system, or notifying some external monitoring end-point explicitly.

-There are multiple things that can fail when creating and materializing an HTTP Server (similarily, the same applied to a plain streaming `Tcp` server).
+There are multiple things that can fail when creating and materializing an HTTP Server (similarly, the same applied to a plain streaming `Tcp` server).
 The types of failures that can happen on different layers of the stack, starting from being unable to start the server, and ending with failing to unmarshal an HttpRequest, examples of failures include (from outer-most, to inner-most):